aragon/protocol-factory/README.md

   - [ ] I have run `source /root/.bashrc && foundryup`
   - [ ] I have run `cd /deployment`
   - [ ] I have run `make init`
+- [ ] The `.env` file contains the correct parameters for the deployment
+  - [ ] I have created a brand new burner wallet with `cast wallet new` and copied the private key to `DEPLOYMENT_PRIVATE_KEY` within `.env`
+  - [ ] I have set the correct `RPC_URL` for the network
+  - [ ] I have set `ETHERSCAN_API_KEY` (if relevant to the target network)
   - [ ] I have printed the contents of `.env` on the screen
+  - [ ] I am the only person of the ceremony that will operate the deployment wallet
 - [ ] I am opening an editor on the `/deployment` folder, within the Docker container
 - [ ] All the tests run clean (`make test`)
-- **Target production network**
-- [ ] My deployment wallet is a newly created account, ready for safe production deploys.
 - My computer:
   - [ ] Is running in a safe location and using a trusted network
   - [ ] It exposes no services or ports
   - [ ] The wifi or wired network in use does not expose any ports to a WAN
-- [ ] I have previewed my deploy without any errors
+- [ ] I have run `make predeploy` and the simulation completes with no errors
-  - `make predeploy`
 - [ ] The deployment wallet has sufficient native token for gas
-  - At least, 15% more than the estimated simulation
+  - At least, 15% more than the amount estimated during the simulation
-- [ ] `make test` still run clean
+- [ ] `make test` still runs clean
 - [ ] I have run `git status` and it reports no local changes
 - [ ] The current local git branch (`main`) corresponds to its counterpart on `origin`
-  - [ ] I confirm that the rest of members of the ceremony pulled the last commit of my branch and reported the same commit hash as my output for `git log -n 1`
+  - [ ] I confirm that the rest of members of the ceremony pulled the last git commit on `main` and reported the same commit hash as my output for `git log -n 1`
 - [ ] I have initiated the production deployment with `make deploy`

 ### Post deployment checklist